-- All donated embryos for adoption were created at and by The New Hope Center’s medical and laboratory teams, giving us more detailed information regarding the grades, quality, and potential viability of the embryos.
+- Were created at and by The New Hope Center’s medical and laboratory teams, giving us more detailed information regarding the grades, quality, and potential viability of the embryos.

-- Our Program does not require third party/outside agency involvement.
-Recipient(s) working with programs that use or require a third party agency, typically incur substantial additional fees that can range from $3,000 to $8,000 (or more).
-These fees do not include the actual cycle fees or medications required (additional).
+- Does not require any a third party or outside agency involvement.
+Recipient(s) working such programs, typically incur substantial fees that range from $3,000 to $8,000 (or more), and do not include the actual procedures or medications required for the Embryo Transfer.

 Patients and couples, who choose to adopt donated embryos, may do so for a number of reasons.
 For instance, receiving donated embryos in many cases is less expensive than traditional adoption or receiving donor eggs.
 As well, unlike traditional adoption, adopting donated embryos allow the recipient couple to experience pregnancy related events, including early bonding; labor and delivery; breastfeeding; etc. In addition, the process of receiving donated embryos is less visible to the public and therefore more private than traditional adoption.

-While adopting donated embryos does have certain advantages, it as well, has certain drawbacks.
-For example, a baby born using donated embryos will have no genetic relationship with either the female patient or their partner.
-In addition, and likely the most prominent drawback, is that while thousands of cryopreserved embryos do exist and are stored in clinics and IVF Centers all over the world, there is only a very small number of embryos available for adoption.
+While adopting donated embryos has certain advantages, it can also have certain drawbacks.
+For example, a baby born from donated embryos will have no genetic relationship with either the female patient or their partner.
+And, likely the most prominent drawback, is that although thousands of frozen embryos exist and are stored in clinics and IVF Centers all over the world, there is only a very small number of embryos made available for adoption.

-There are several reasons why so few embryos are available for adoption, such as: many genetic parents simply do not wish to donate their remaining embryos; clinics and IVF Centers are unable to locate the genetic parents to acquire the necessary paperwork for the donation process, when patients have moved or relocated.
-Further, of the embryos that are donated, only a percentage of them are viable for donation/adoption.
-In some instances, embryos are disqualified for donation/adoption because the center is unable to gain or perform the necessary medical and/or genetic screening of the donating parties (genetic parents), while in others, embryos may be disqualified due to abnormal medical or genetic test results.
+There are many reasons why so few embryos are available to adopt.
+Many genetic parents simply do not wish to donate their remaining embryos; clinics and IVF Centers are unable to locate the genetic parents to acquire the necessary paperwork for the donation process, when patients have moved or relocate.
+Further, of the embryos that are donated, only a percentage are viable for donation/adoption.
+In some instances, embryos are disqualified for adoption because the center is unable to acquire (or perform) the necessary medical and/or genetic screening of the genetic parents, while in others cases, abnormal medical or genetic test results will disqualify the embryos.

-The unfortunate result of any/all of these instances is, currently there are many more recipients requesting and waiting to adopt donated embryos, than there are actual donated embryos up for, and viable for, adoption.
-The final challenge faced by clinics and IVF centers with Donor Embryo Programs, is the expense they incur to perform the necessary donor outreach, in facilitating all of the necessary screening of the genetic parents, as well as the administrative and clinical preparation of the embryos for donation, to include all consent forms for relinquishment of the embryos being donated, the matching process, coordination of psychological counseling, file maintenance, and the storage and maintenance costs associated with the cryopreserved embryos.
+The unfortunate result of these instances is, currently more recipients requesting and waiting to adopt donated embryos exist than the actual number of donated embryos available or viable for adoption.
+The final challenge is faced by the clinics and IVF centers themselves, who must absorb the expense to perform the necessary donor outreach and the required screening of the genetic parents, which includes the administrative and clinical costs for preparing the embryos to be donated, the matching process with recipient(s), file maintenance, and the cost of storing and maintaining the frozen embryos until adopted.

-We encourage you to contact our office to schedule an appointment with one of our physicians to discuss this and all fertility therapy/treatment options The New Hope Center has to offer.
+We encourage you to contact our office to schedule a consultation to discuss Donated Embryo, and/or other fertility therapy/treatment options available at The New Hope Center.

 Our objective is to assist every New Hope Center patient with achieving their goal of starting or enlarging their family.
-We do our best to ensure patients have a clear understanding of their treatment options, so they are able to choose the option that will best fit their needs.
+We do our best to ensure patients have a clear understanding of their treatment options, in order to choose the option that best fits their needs.

-Our highly trained team of professionals is here to answer your questions and assist you with your journey.
-Please feel free to contact one of our Program team members should you have additional questions.
+Our team is here to answer your questions and assist with your journey.
+Please feel free to contact a member of our Program team at the addresses provided below, should you have additional questions.